readyplayerme/UnrealExamples/Content/ReadyPlayerMe/LiveLink/README.md

 # Quick Start
 By default the `LiveLinkExample` map is loaded on startup and it can be found in the `Content > Maps` folder as below.

 The map itself has no custom code or logic in the Level Blueprint.
-If you already have a compatible Apple device setup correctly with the Live Link plugin then you should be able to just click play, wait for an avatar to load and then you should see the avatar's face animating.
+If you already have a compatible Apple device set up correctly with the Live Link plugin then you should be able to just click play, wait for an avatar to load, and then you should see the avatar's face animating.

 To load a different avatar you can do the following:
 - select the actor in the scene named `BP_RPM_LiveLinkActor`